h0udinnibr/h0udinnibr/README.md

 ## Heya!
 I'm h0udinni!

-- I’m currently learning Information Security.
+- I’m currently learning CyberSecurity.
 - I’m looking to collaborate on projects envolving Python and Cybersecurity.
-- Ask me about Information Security.
-- Fun fact: I love play guitar.
+- Fun facts: I don’t like soda and Mob Psycho 100 is my favorite anime

 ## Languages and Tech